 Who was Janwillem van de Wetering?

 Writer Janwillem van de Wetering (1931-2008) was born in Rotterdam, the Netherlands and traveled to the Far East in 1958.
 He was in his twenties and looking for meaning.
 In 1971 he published about his time in a Japanese Zen Monastery in The Empty Mirror.
 The book became well-known in the United States.
 In the Netherlands he became famous with his series of police novels about Amsterdam cops Grijpstra and De Gier.
 In these stories he incorporated his philosophy of life into a ‘product suitable for sale’.
 Van de Wetering became a a widely read author and a welcome guest in the media, where his adventurous life was a rewarding topic of conversation.
 He is still one of the best-selling Dutch writers abroad and his Zen trilogy is still regularly read in Buddhist circles.
+He also wrote a series of children’s books about the porcupine Hugh Pine.
+His grandson Tyr said about these stories:

 Biography